limatheus/openshift-php-framework-stack/README.md

 ## Using a PHP Framework

-This cartridge installs Composer automatically.
-To demonstrate this, we will install the ZendFramework skeleton application:
+To demonstrate the usage of Composer, we will install the ZendFramework skeleton application:

 1. Delete the `index.cgi` file in the `/public` directory
 2. Download the ZendFramework skeleton application as a `.zip` file from https://github.com/zendframework/ZendSkeletonApplication